-If you prefer snowboarding to skiing, you’ll be in your element here too ̶ there’s a terrific snowpark nearby, plenty of off-piste terrain where you can find fresh powder and countless opportunities to improve your skills in the other Les Arcs villages and the wider Paradiski area.
-Last but not least, the après-ski scene here really is legendary, so after a tough but terrific day on the pistes, you can party all night long.
+You’ll be in your element here if you’re an avid snowboarder.
+Arc 1800 has a terrific snowpark nearby, plenty of off-piste terrain and countless opportunities to improve your skills in the other Les Arcs villages and the wider Paradiski area.
 Here’s the word on snowboarding in Arc 1800:

 Freestylers love the Apocalypse Snowpark that’s located above Arc 1600 and the kickers, tabletops, rails, boxes, jumps and hips on black, red and blue runs are all designed to allow all levels of boarders to build their confidence.
-There’s also a big airbag to practise your jumps safely and a pond skim in spring, plus it has its own dedicated chairlift, so it’s easy to reach.
+There’s also a big airbag with its own dedicated chairlift, so it’s easy to reach.

 There are expansive areas between the pistes above Arc 1800 ̶ some are wide, flat and easy, but there are also some steep sections.
 Remember that it’s always advised to hire a pro mountain guide for off-piste exploration because they’ll keep you safe, ensure that you find the best untouched snow and maximise your fun.

 If you’re confident and experienced, try the Aiguille Rouge black run or the Genepi, Robert Blanc, Cretes and Lanches natural pistes.
 There is usually fresh off-piste powder above Arc 1600, the terrain isn’t too tricky, and you can be the first to carve up some untouched snow.